aiqc/AIQC/docs/community.rst

 - *Speaking about other technologies*; When you mention other tools, give them as much praise as you can for what they have done well.
 Don't shy away from our benefits, but do take care to phrase your comparison politely.
 You never know who you will get connected with.
 For example, "We wanted our tool to be persistent and easy-to-use because that's what it was going to take to get it into the hands of researchers.
 When we tried out other tools for ourselves as practicioners, we didn't feel like they fully satisfied our criteria."

-- *Violations*; If you feel that certain behavior does not fit the code of conduct, please report the instance to the community manager, Layne Sadler.
+- *Violations*; If you feel that certain behavior does not jive with the code of conduct, please report the instance to the community manager, Layne Sadler.
+In particular, any instance of either hate, harassment, or heinous prejudice will result in an immediate and permanent ban without the explicit need for a vote.

 ----